umd-lib/plastron/plastron-models/README.md

 `pytest_configure` method.
 It is necessary to have the `conftest.py` in the root directory, so that it will always be used when running pytests in any of the Plastron modules (as those tests may use one of the content models with a vocabulary).
-This method runs as soon as pytest starts, and before any modules are loaded, providing an opportunity to set the “VOCABULARIES_DIR” and “VOCABULARIES” variables to values that are suitable for testing.
+The `pytest_configure` method runs as soon as pytest starts, and before any modules are loaded, providing an opportunity to set the “VOCABULARIES_DIR” and “VOCABULARIES” variables to values that are suitable for testing.

 Any vocabularies needed for the tests should be added as follows: